prakharindoria/prakharindoria/README.md

 - 🌱 I’m currently learning Docker.
 - 👯 I’m looking to collaborate on Web Dev Project.
 - 🤔 I’m looking for help with Cloud Concepts.
-- 💬 Ask me about Java, Tech or History.
+- 💬 Ask me about Tech, Nature or History.
 - 📫 How to reach me: <a href="prakharindoria@gmail.com">prakharindoria@gmail.com</a>
 - ⚡ Fun fact: Even the Black Holes can't swallow the NullPointerException.<br><br>